bbc/datalab-ml-training/README.md

 ### Using Docker

 Jupyter also provide a Docker image that runs everything you need for these exercises.
-If you have Docker, this command creates an instance of Jupyter at http://localhost/ with password `datalab`, mapped to your current working directory:
+If you have Docker, this command creates a passwordless instance of Jupyter at http://localhost/, mapped to your current working directory:

 ```bash
 docker run \